 My unique abilities as a sensitive, and my desire and intention to help others transcend suffering and discover their truth, allow me to relate to my clients on a deep level.
 As a holistic healer and coach, I offer transformational work that promotes mental and physical health, self-actualization and creative freedom.
 I teach tools for self-support while offering support myself whenever needed.
 Some things I can help you with are:

-- creative and artistic coaching that supports you in bringing more of your innate creativity to your art/music/theater/dance/writing, as well as addressing any blocks to that expression when appropriate or desired;
+- creative and artistic coaching that supports you in bringing more of your innate creativity to your art/music/theater/dance/writing, as well as addressing any blocks to that expression;

 - overcoming trauma;